The Best GRE Math Tips to Get Your Dream Score

 Quantitative comparison

-Quantitative Comparison questions are probably the most unique question types that you will encounter on the Math GRE.
-Instead of solving for a specific value, you are asked to reason about the relationships of mathematical expressions, using concepts and properties of numbers.
+Quantitative Comparison questions are probably the most unique question type that you will encounter.
+Instead of solving for a specific value, you are asked to evaluate the relationship between mathematical expressions.
 Sometimes, the correct answer may even be “relationship cannot be determined!”

 These problems tend to be more about concepts than computations.
 If there are variables, plug in a lot of different values while sticking to the restrictions of the problem.
-Try to think of as many cases as possible before choosing an answer.
+Try to think of as many cases as possible (using zero, fractions, negatives, etc..) before choosing an answer.

 magoosh GRE video lesson icon with purple figure Here are a few more resources that will help you get started: our videos on Quantitative Comparison and QC Strategies – Picking Numbers.